ufal/npfl129/exam/questions.md

 1. For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a paired bootstrap test that the first model is better than the other.
 [10]

 1. For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a random permutation test that the first model is better than the other with a significance level $\alpha$.
+What is the null hypothesis here?
+How do to compute the $p$-value?
 [10]

 #### Questions@:, Lecture 13 Questions